Bishoy-Samwel/Book_Me_A_Table/README.md

   cd Book_Me_A_Table
   ```

-- On the comandline, at the project's root, run `npm install` to install app dependencies
+- On the comandline, at the project's root, run `yarn install` to install app dependencies

-- Next, run `npm start` which will run the app in the development mode.
+- Next, run `yarn run build` which will run the app in the development mode.

+- Next, run `./bin/dev` to run the server and react together.

 - Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-- ALTERNATIVELY

-  - Just run `npm run build` which will build the project and generate output files into the `build` directory.

-  - Go to `build` directory and manually open `index.html` to interact with the app

-- Run `npm run test` to run tests.

 ## Contributing